The following guide will instruct you on the steps of how to become a bail bondsman in Montana:

 Step 2.
 Applying for Montana Licensure

 The regulatory body for Montana bail bond agents is the State Auditor’s Commissioner of Securities and Insurance (CSI).
 Stipulated as part of the Montana bail bondsmen license requirements, you must become registered as an individual insurance producer with the National Insurance Producer Registry (NIPR).
-The NIPR will take care of your license application, which can be made online or by submitting a paper application, and relay this information to the CSI.
+The NIPR will take care of your license application, which can be made online, and relay this information to the CSI.
 The Montana CSI will issue your insurance producer’s license which allows you to legally work in the state as a bail bondsman at no charge for Montana residents.
 To be eligible to apply for this license you must:

 - Be a citizen of, or eligible to work in, the United States